 Hostels are arguably the most common, cheapest, and easiest option for accommodation whilst abroad, and although they may not make your travelling adventures luxurious, they definitely make it more of an experience.
+Here are some tips on how to choose the right hostel for you.

 They’re a great way to meet some wonderful characters and find out about different activities and things going on.
 However, the pocket-friendly price and promise of a good atmosphere doesn’t mean they’re automatically going to be perfect.
 If you turn up at a hostel and it is not what you expected, it can affect how much you enjoy a city and stress you out, when all you want to be doing is having fun.
 It can be worrying if you arrive at your lodgings and you don’t feel comfortable or safe, but this can be prevented if you make sure you are properly prepared beforehand.